Forsberg's hat trick helps Predators beat Avalanche 4-2

 Colorado took a 2-1 lead at 2:34 of the second when Wiercioch's shot jumped over Rinne's glove.

 Forsberg took over.
 He tied it up at 5:26, then the Swede gave Nashville the lead at 10:59 with his second goal of the period.
+Nashville coach Peter Laviolette noted Forsberg had two hat tricks in three games last season.

+''That is four hat tricks in five games, and that is pretty impressive,'' Laviolette said. ''He is a talented kid.''

 Arvidsson had a chance at a second goal himself off a cross-ice pass from Forsberg with 6:27 left in the second only to be stopped by Smith at the post with an impressive save.
 Smith kept the Avalanche close making 10 saves in the second with Colorado taking only three shots.